Steve-Salt/hello-world/README.md

 My first repository

 About me:
-I've been coding Progress since 1999, but have been developing in a variety of other languages too
+I've been coding Progress since 1999, and have been developing in a variety of other languages too